 An important part of this organization is making sure that the right people inside your account can view or edit certain data.
-This is completely customizable on the workspace level, board level, column level, and coming soon - even the item level!
+This is completely customizable on the workspace level, board level, column level, and even the item level!
 The chart below shows how the different types of boards are visible to your account members in the two types of workspaces:

 Not only can you restrict who in your account views certain data, but you can also restrict who can create and edit data!
 Let's take a look at some of these restrictions:

-You can set up workspace permissions to restrict creation actions within the workspace!
-From the "Permissions" tab in the Admin section, you can limit who on your account can create Private, Shareable and Main boards, who can create dashboards, and who can create automations in the workspace.
-Check out this article to learn more about workspace permissions!
+You can set up workspace permissions to restrict creation actions within the Workspace!
+From the "Permissions" tab in the Admin section, you can limit who on your account can create Private, Shareable and Main boards, who can create dashboards, and who can create automations in the Workspace.
+Check out this article to learn more about Workspace permissions!

 This article will tell you everything you need to know about dashboard permissions!

 Within each board, the board owner(s) have the ability to control what information can be changed or edited by other board members.
-These permissions can be located by pressing on the three-dot menu on the top right of your board and selecting "Board permissions".
+These permissions can be located by clicking on the three-dot menu on the top right of your board and selecting "Board permissions".
 To learn more about board permissions, read this article.